AustinWiley/liri-node-app/README.md

      * The album that the song is from

-    * If no song is provided then your program will default to "The Sign" by Ace of Base.
+    * If no song is provided then the program will default to "The Sign" by Ace of Base.

-    * Liri-node-app utilizes the [node-spotify-api](https://www.npmjs.com/package/node-spotify-api) package in order to retrieve song information from the Spotify API.

 3. `node liri.js movie-this '<movie name here>'`